 The TESS detector bandpass spans from 600 - 1000 nm and is centered on the traditional Cousins I-band (I_C, central wavelength = 786.5 nm).
 This wide, red-optical bandpass is preferred to reduce photon-counting noise and increase sensitivity to small planets transiting cool, red stars.
 The long wavelength end represents the red-limit of the CCD detectors and is set by their quantum efficiency.

 The short wavelength end is set by a long-pass filter coating on one of the camera lenses.
 In contrast to Kepler, the TESS bandpass is comparably wide but covers redder wavelengths, reflecting the differing target priorities of the two missions (Sun-like stars for Kepler; small, cool stars for TESS).
 The width of 400 nm was the largest practical choice for the optical design.
 A comma separated variable file with the bandpass response function is available.

 The TESS spectral response function (black line), defined as the product of the long-pass filter transmission curve and the detector quantum efficiency curve.
 Also plotted, for comparison, are the Johnson-Cousins V, RC, and I_C filter curves and the Sloan Digital Sky Survey z filter curve.
 Each of the functions has been scaled to have a maximum value of unity.
 Image Credit: Ricker et al. (2015)

 TESS will monitor a much larger sample of M stars compared to Kepler, thus the bandpass extends further to red wavelengths.
 Image Credit: Zach Berta-Thompson with data from Sullivan at al. (2015)

-The spacecraft was built by Orbital Sciences Corporation in Dulles, VA, where the Mission Operations Center (MOC) is located.
+The spacecraft was built by Northrop Grumman Innovation Systems in Dulles, VA, where the Mission Operations Center (MOC) is located.